rccordell/feeling-responsive/pages/policies.md

 4. Assisting classmates with lab assignments or other in-class work amenable to cooperation;
 5. Visiting during office hours to extend course conversations around subjects or questions you find particularly interesting.

+## Attendance

 Maintaining an active class conversation requires that the class be present, both physically and mentally.
-To that end: you may miss two classes without penalty.
 “Attendance” does not simply mean that your body can be found in proximity to those of your classmates.
 You must also be mentally present, which means you must:

 1. Be awake and attentive to the conversation of the day;
 2. Prepare assigned texts before class begins;